-This book is the third in my first mystery series, featuring Maggie Ryan and Nick O'Connor and set in the 1960's and 1970's, is being reissued by The Mystery Company/Crum Creek Press.
-The first two are available now in both trade paperback and e-book form.
+This book is the fifth in my first mystery series, featuring Maggie Ryan and Nick O'Connor and set in the 1960's and 1970's.
+The books are being reissued by The Mystery Company/Crum Creek Press in both trade paperback and e-book form.
 The first, AUDITION FOR MURDER, is set at Maggie's undergraduate college during the Vietnam war, where a murderer stalks the campus theatre production of Hamlet.
 In the second, MURDER IS ACADEMIC, she begins her graduate studies and finds the academic ivory tower is no protection from a violent world.
 The third, MURDER IS PATHOLOGICAL, is set in a neurology research lab at Maggie's university.
 In it, Maggie (the project statistician) and friends Monica Bauer and Nick O'Connor must defend an important brain-tumor research project threatened by vandalism and murder.
 In the fourth, MURDER UNRENOVATED, Nick and Maggie are married and hope to buy a nice old house in Brooklyn.
 It's perfect except for a stubborn tenant who refuses to move out.
 And then there's the corpse on the top floor. . .

 Rereading these books as we prepared them for publication, I was struck at how fresh the 1960's problems seem today, forty-some years later.
 War, discrimination, drugs, getting a job, getting a degree, coping with death-- some details are different, but the problems still loom over us.

 And so does the problem that has fascinated mystery readers and writers from the beginning-- what drives some people to murder?

 Book club members and other interested readers can find discussion questions for these first two books by clicking on them in the column to the right, "Mysteries & Discussion Questions."